FionaHM/burger/README.md

 ## About this application

 This application allows a user to enter the name of a burger and then devour it.
 The user can also delete a devoured burger.
+Please not that the total number of displayed burgers is limited to 10.
+Burgers are added to the devoured and burgers list with the newest on top.
+The burger ids will not therefore be sequesential as the list is based on timestamp desc.

 ## Usage
 The application is started on the commandline as follows: